Adblue failure, what next?

 -

-you need to check the harness for breaks and short circuits,
+the wiring harness needs to be checked for breaks and short circuits,

 -